Salvation is Free Folks!

-Munene was a classmate of mine in the Starehe Boys' 4F Class of '05 who was nicknamed Philosopher by some 4F classmates because of his philosophical remarks.
-He was first promoted to be a red-lion, as the three head-honchos of the Starehe prefectorial force were called, sometime in 2005.
+How can I forget Philosopher David Munene?
+He was a high school classmate of mine at Starehe Boys' Centre.
+My classmates nicknamed Philosopher because of his philosophical remarks.
+He was first appointed a sub-prefect sometime in 2003 when we were in Form 2.
+And owing to the aura of confidence that he exuded, he rose through the ranks to become a red-lion, as the three head-honchos of the Starehe prefectorial force were called, sometime in 2005.

-When Munene was announced a red-lion back then during one school assembly, the whole hall burst into a seething cauldron of cheers.
-That reflected the kind of wise person he was because as the Book of Proverbs points out, there is always great rejoicing when a righteous man ascends to power.
+When Munene was announced a red-lion during one school assembly in 2005, the whole hall burst into a seething cauldron of cheers.
+That reflected the kind of wise person he was because as the book of Proverbs points out, there is always great rejoicing when a righteous man ascends to power.
 I would also have chimed in the cheering by brushing my fingers across the piano had I not been jeered when I attempted it earlier on in the assembly.

 That failure to get the job turned out to be a blessing in disguise because I would have missed the great days of learning and adventure I had at Starehe Institute.
-And I later learnt that Mr. Njoroge's job was low-paying and deadly-dull because it involved such menial tasks as cleaning his office.
+And I later learnt that Mr. Njoroge's job was low-paying and deadly-dull since it involved doing such menial tasks as cleaning his office.
 So Munene was wise to decline the job offer.
-A wise man, wasn't he?

-As we prepared to report back to the institute in December '05, I advised Munene to emulate Gilbert Kimani: the 2002/03 Starehe Boys' school captain who came across to me as friendly and easy-going.
+As we prepared to report back to the institute in December '05, I advised Munene to emulate Gilbert Kimani: the 2002/03 Starehe Boys' school captain who struck me as friendly and easy-going.
 Both Munene and Gilbert bore resemblance in that they were of the same physical size at the time they served as school captains of Starehe.
-Actually, I think Munene was thinner in his time as school captain than Gilbert in his - something that led my general Moses Aran to backbite him by saying, "This Munene is very thin!"
+Actually, I think Munene was thinner in his time as school captain than Gilbert in his - something that led my general Moses Aran to backbite him in Swahili by saying, "This Munene is very thin!"

 Judging by his recent Facebook posts, I am happy to report that Munene has gained weight these days which I think is beneficial for his wife Miriam for obvious reasons.
 See?

-What I appreciated most about Munene in his reign as school captain was the way he held me in high esteem.
+What I appreciated most about Munene in his time as a red-lion was the way he held me in high esteem.
 He once referred to me as a genius while addressing students in a baraza for me having set up a website for our high school stream, The Mighty 4F, in that time when such social media networks as Facebook and Whatsapp that we take for granted hadn't yet been created.

-And he wrote for me a wonderful peer recommendation when I unsuccessfully applied for undergraduate admission at Dartmouth College in the United States.
-He mentioned in the recommendation of how I had volunteered during the 2006 August holiday when I was in Starehe Institute to teach piano at a remote Catholic parish in Mwingi District in the then Eastern Province of Kenya in that era of provincial administration.
+And he wrote for me a glowing peer recommendation when I unsuccessfully applied for undergraduate admission at Dartmouth College in the United States.
+He mentioned in the recommendation of how I had volunteered during the 2006 August holiday to teach piano at a remote Catholic parish in Mwingi District in the then Eastern Province of Kenya in that era of provincial administration.

-Unfortunately, and I say unfortunately for a reason I will explain later, Munene dropped out of Starehe Institute in late 2006 and chose to fly for a gap-year intern-ship at the Armidale School in New South Wales, Australia.
-So he turned out to be the only Starehe Boys' school captain who never completed his one-year term during my years in the school.
+Unfortunately, and I say unfortunately for a reason I will explain later, Munene dropped out of Starehe Institute in late 2006 and chose to fly for a gap-year internship at an elite school in Australia called the Armidale School.
+So he turned out to be the only Starehe Boys' school captain who never completed his one-year term during my time in the school.
 He was also the only student who never completed the diploma course in Information Technology in the Starehe Institute Class of '07.

-I later on in 2010 inquired from him in a Facebook chat why he sacrificed an opportunity to study in the United States.
+Later on in 2010, I inquired from him in a Facebook chat why he sacrificed an opportunity to study in the United States.
 He never disclosed to me the reason; he just told me it is true he lost something by not flying to Deerfield, but he also gained something by flying to the Armidale School.
 That sounded wise.
 No wonder he was nicknamed "Philosopher".

 Of late, I have been thinking that Munene dropped out of Starehe Institute probably because he didn't want to get caught up, like a mosquito in a spider's web, in the negative politics that were brewing up in the school following the demise in 2005 of Dr. Geoffrey Griffin: Starehe's founding director.
 What else would you expect from such a wise man as Munene?